Choose the path that’s right for you

 - Maximize cash flow

-Every thirty days, take the time to determine your Impact Factor, or the amount of money you have leftover after you pay your bills, and apply it to your Pillars of Wealth.
-Focus the majority of your Impact Factor, say eighty percent of it, on the pillar of the highest priority.
+Every thirty days, take the time to determine your Impact Number, or the amount of money you have leftover after you pay your bills, and apply it to your Pillars of Wealth.
+Focus the majority of your Impact Number, say eighty percent of it, on the pillar of the highest priority.
 The rest can go to your other pillars.

 If you are living paycheck to paycheck, then your highest priority is to maximize your cash flow.
 Once you have some money left over each month, use it to eliminate your debt, then save, and then create residual income so that one day you can stop working.
 If you already have substantial savings and plenty of cash flow, you are ready for the last pillar, which is to create residual income.
 Regardless of where you are financially, you’ll want to make each pillar as strong as possible.